 Choosing Your Pump The first step in expressing breast milk for sale is to pick a breast pump.
-Here are some varieties to consider, along with tips for using a breast pump and keeping your milk-supply safe.
-Electric?
-Battery-operated?
-Manual?
-There are pros and cons to consider with each.
+There are many varieties to consider from electric, battery operated or manual with pros and cons to consider.

 - Battery-operated breast pump.
 Less expensive than electric pumps, these pumps have the advantage of portability, and “wearable” models can be discreetly placed under your clothes, allowing you to pump “hands-free” at work or home.
-The only downside: They can burn through batteries.
+The only downside is you can burn through batteries.

-Determining the Best Time to Pump Milk supply is highest between 1:00 and 5:00 in the morning.
-So, after the first realistic morning feed is the best time to pump.
+Determining the Best Time to Pump Milk supply is at its highest between 1 a.m. and 5 a.m. in the morning.
+So the best time to pump is right after the first realistic morning feed of your own baby.